blaenk/site/input/notes/distributed-systems.markdown

 Graphs are amenable to evolvability because they don't have a schema specifying which record types can be nested within which other record type.

+### Property Graph Model

+In the property graph model, each vertex consists of:

+* unique identifier
+* set of outgoing edges
+* set of incoming edges
+* collection of key-value pair properties

+Each edge consists of:

+* unique identifier
+* vertex at which the edge starts (tail vertex)
+* vertex at which the edge ends (head vertex)
+* label describing the relationship
+* collection of key-value pair properties

 ## Schema-on-Read vs Schema-on-Write

 Document databases are sometimes considered _schemaless_ but the truth is that although it's not an explicit schema enforced by the database upfront, there _is_ an implicit schema assumed by readers of the data.
 A more accurate term may therefore be _schema-on-read_, whereas _schema-on-write_ might refer to an explicit, upfront schema that is used to ensure that writes conform to it.
 Schema-on-read is similar to dynamic type checking performed at run-time whereas schema-on-write is similar to static type checking performed at compile-time.